 The National Chapter of Phi Kappa Phi offers a number of scholarships and awards.
 A brief synopsis is given below.
 Please visit the National Grants and Awards section of the national website for more details and information on how to apply.
-And for bios of previous award winners, see our UW-Madison National Award Winners page.

 The Honor Society of Phi Kappa Phi currently awards fifty-one Fellowships of $5,000 each and six at $15,000 each to members entering the first year of graduate or professional study.
 Each active Phi Kappa Phi chapter may select one candidate from among its local applicants to compete for the Society-wide awards.

 The Honor Society of Phi Kappa Phi awards ten Dissertation Fellowships of $10,000 each year to active members who are doctoral candidates and are completing dissertations.
 The fellowship supports students in the dissertation writing stage of doctoral study.
 Awards are for 12 months of dissertation writing.